-9. Internal Assessment:
+9. Internal Assessment

-The marks obtained by candidate in the internal and external valuations shall be shown separately in the mark list.
+The marks obtained by the candidate in the internal assessment and external valuations shall be shown separately in the mark list.

 There will be no supplementary test for internal Assessment.

 Internal assessment marks shall be divided as follows.

 SI.
-No. Criteria for Internal Assessment Duration No. of Tests/ Task/ Assignment Distribution of Marks per Paper 1 Test 60 minutes 2 10 II Practicum work (Task and Assignments) Listed Under Course Outline Two weeks 4 10 III Marks for Attendance percentage.
-(Attendance from the date of commencement of class is compulsory) 60 - 69 (2) marks 70 - 79 (3) marks 80 - 89 (4) marks 90 and above (5) marks 5 Tota - 25
+No. Criteria for Internal Assessment Duration No. of Tests/Task/ Assignment ı Test 60 minutes 2 10 II Practicum work (Task and Assignments) Listed Under Course Outline Two weeks 4 10 III Marks for Attendance percentage.
+(Attendance from the date of commencement of class is compulsory) 60 - 69(2) marks 70 - 79(3) marks 80 - 89(4) marks 90 and above(5) marks 5 Tota ıl - 25